Grandma’s Yeast Rolls

 - In a large bowl, dissolve yeast in warm milk.
 Add the sugar, applesauce, egg whites, salt and 2 cups flour; beat until smooth.
 Stir in enough remaining flour to form a soft dough.

-- Turn dough onto a lightly floured surface; divide into 24 pieces. use floured hands to shape into rolls.
-Place on two baking sheets coated with cooking spray.
+- Turn dough onto a lightly floured surface; divide into 24 pieces.
+Shape each portion into an 8-in. rope; tie into a knot.
+Place on 2 baking sheets coated with cooking spray.

 - Cover and let rise until doubled, about 30 minutes.Bake at 375° until golden brown, 12-16 minutes.
 Remove from pans to wire racks to cool.

 Nutrition Facts1 each: 83 calories, 1g fat (1g saturated fat), 1mg cholesterol, 109mg sodium, 17g carbohydrate (0 sugars, 1g fiber), 3g protein.
 Diabetic exchanges: 1 starch.